przemek83/order-cache/README.md

 Solution needed to be very fast.

 Application initially was created as solution for interview assignment.
 After some extensions, cleaning and removal of not needed code I've decided to publish it.
-Solution did not pass, scarce feedback stated that it is too complex.
+Solution did not pass, minimal feedback stated that it is too complex.
 Still I had a lot of fun doing it, especially profiling and gradually improving performance :)

 **Input**:
 Aplication expects orders as input, one per line.
 Order contains: